ATP Finals: Resilient Murray wears down Wawrinka

 But despite the complex qualification permutations, Murray didn't once take his foot off the gas.

-Even after the longest three-set match in the tournament's history, ice baths and just a single day's rest, he had the sheer guts to gradually wear down his opponent.
+Even after the longest three-set match in the tournament's history, ice baths and just a single day's rest, Murray had the sheer guts to gradually wear down his opponent.

-Having taken the first set with one of his first break-point opportunities, Murray came out of the blocks quickly at the restart to break his opponent again.
+And, having taken the first set with one of his first break-point opportunities, Murray came out of the blocks quickly at the restart to break his opponent again.

 Wawrinka's urgency turned to anger and desperation.
-When Murray broke again to open up a 4-0 lead, his opponent snapped -- taking his frustrations out on his racket.
+When Murray broke again to open up a 4-0 lead, his opponent snapped -- taking his frustrations out on his racket -- joking after the match "if I'm going to break it, I'll do it properly."

 Wawrinka may have caught the eye, hitting 29 winners to 15, but Murray won the points that mattered and made just 13 unforced errors to 27.